 plugins_loaded hook is fired and before any regular plugin can add any filter or perform any actions.

 Besides setting the sunrise.php file, as described in this tutorial, you should also create the DNS entries for all domains and point them all to the same WordPress install.
-For instructions, follow the FAQ entry on server settings for languages in domains.
+For instructions, follow this tutorial on setting up domains per language.

 - Make sure that the drop-in script is being loaded and executed. e.g.